 HCA 201 - Introduction to Health Care Systems (3)

 Students analyze organizational structure, resources, current technology, informational systems, outcome measures, safety initiatives, health care policy and ethics.
 The consumer's central role in health care decision making is examined.
 Students cannot receive credit for HCA 201 and NURS 201.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: A major in health care administration or consent of department chair.